 Cybersecurity news this year has been full of twists.
 Every time cybersecurity researchers and teams work to keep your accounts safe, a threat actor tries to break that security down.

 The latest NakedPages phishing toolkit is the perfect example of how cybercriminals are teaming up and allowing even low-level criminals to engage in sophisticated cyberattacks.
 NakedPages might grow into a highly sophisticated phishing campaign affecting millions or might be taken down in a while.
 A question that only time will answer.
-In the meantime, you should follow the above steps and practice excellent cyber hygiene to protect your digital lives and data.
+In the meantime, you should follow the above steps and practice excellent cyber hygiene for better phishing protection.